 If we're low on water when on an extended 'on the road' journey then we'll have a strip wash using wet wipes.
 Not

-the cheapest way to do things but very convenient and everything just gets thrown away before we hit the road again.
+the cheapest way to do things, nor good for the environment, but very convenient and everything just gets thrown away before we hit the road again.

 On these I slide a piece of rubber tubing on the hanger to stop the trousers from sliding about.

 If the mattress needs replacing consider the purchase of a

 bespoke mattress.
 The Bed Company (Wales) ltd is recommended www.freedomis.co.uk